AmaleshV/Churn-prediction-XGboost-Ensembles-random-forest-using-h2o-and-Lime-predictions/README.md

 gbm, ensembles for churn using h2o package

-R.proj ---> open assignment2_macode.r ----> execute -----> open h2o_final.R (make sure the workspace is loaded or can run the code again it takes around 15 minutes)
+R.proj ---> run h2o_final.R
+(make sure the workspace is loaded or can run the code again it takes around 15 minutes)

+If h20 not installed, change the debug variable to TRUE